Churchtown, Dublin: Ely's Arch

-Braemor Road is still marked by a triumphal arch from the 18th century, which originally led to Rathfarnham Castle.
+Braemor Road is marked by a gate lodge in the style of a triumphal arch from the 18th century, which originally led to Rathfarnham Castle.
 The erection of this gateway is attributed to Henry Loftus, Earl of Ely from 1769 to 1783 who was also responsible for the classical work on the castle itself.
 The arch is named the new gate on Frizell's map of 1779.
 After the division of the estate in 1913, the arch became the entrance to the Castle Golf Club but was later abandoned in favour of the more direct Woodside Drive entrance.
 Braemor Road (and Braemor Drive, Braemor Avenue, etc.) was developed in the late 1940s and early 1950s by builders called Brady and Morton.
 They conflated and abbreviated the names resulting in the name Braemor.

 Bottle Tower

 The Bottle Tower (or Hall's Barn) is a structure on Whitehall Road.
 It was built by Major Hall in 1742 in imitation of the better constructed Wonderful Barn erected about the same period near Leixlip.
 The floors and other timber work have long disappeared and the winding stone steps are not considered safe to ascend.
-While the ground floor may have been used as a barn, the first and second floors appear to have been residential as they are both fitted with fireplaces.
+While the ground floor may have been used as a barn, the first and second floors appear to have been habitable as they are both fitted with fireplaces.
 A smaller structure behind the barn, built on somewhat similar lines was a pigeon house.

 The old house named Whitehall, which was demolished some years ago, stood adjacent to the barn.
 It was also built by Major Hall around the same time.
 In 1778 it became the residence of Rev. Jeremy Walsh, curate of Dundrum, and in 1795 it was converted into a boarding house by Mr. Ml.
 Kelly.
 A newspaper advertisement in 1816 invites enquiries from prospective visitors.
 In a description written in the last century the old-fashioned kitchen and panelled staircase are specially noted.

 Lewis' Topographical Dictionary of Ireland (1837) features many of the old houses in Churchtown under the reference village of Rathfarnham.
 The houses include Landscape, of H. O'Callaghan, Esq.; Whitehall, of W. P. Matthews, Esq.; Newtown, of John Kirby, Esq., LL.D., M.D., in the grounds of which there are some very fine evergreens.
 Also included is Barton Lodge, of W. Conlan, Esq. which probably gave the name of Barton Road, Rathfarnam and Barton Road East, Churchtown.
 Nutgrove, of P. Jones, Esq. which was situated on Nutgrove Avenue, halfway between the Good Shepherd church and Rathfarnam village and Whitehall, of T. Laffan, Esq., an out-office of which is built in the shape of a pottery furnace, with a winding flight of steps on the outside to the top, whence there is a commanding prospect of the surrounding country repeats our description of the Bottle Tower.